Suneal/ifttt_crawler/README.md

 This project also comes with a few additional exporters to those already provided by scrapy.
 To tell scrapy that it has to output the outcome into a file two arguments should be used: `t` that specifies the format and `o` that gives the output filename.
 For instance, the following command scrapes zapier's channels and saves the data in json format in apps.json file.

     scrapy crawl ifttt_rules -t json -o apps.json

-#### Exporting to csv

-Scrapy already provides a default csv exporter, however, it does not escape `;` characters.
-Because of that, some rows may have missplaced data.
-To solve it a new exporter that substitutes the scrapy built-in exporter is provided.
-To use that provider the `csv` format should be used.
-That exporter replaces `;` character with `%3B` (its representation in urls).

-Since it may be nasty in some cases (and also because there is an issute with non textual fields), the built-in format is also provided selecting format `csvold`.

 #### Exporting to semantic format